Flotchet/sigma-delta-alpha-omega/README.md

 ## What is object oriented programming?

 Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.

-## What is functional programming?

-Functional programming (FP) is an approach to software development that uses pure functions to create maintainable software.

 ## Authors